Kylob/Validator/README.md

 // Set and create a custom required message for this one field
 $validator->set('field', array('required' => 'Do this or else.')

+// Change the default required error message for all fields
+$validator->errors['required'] = 'Why I Oughta!';
 ```

 The value of every field you set here is automatically ``trim()``ed and returned when ``$this->certified()``.